smart-wpa/lincoln-field-site/lincoln-field.md

 If a site is selected, temporary construction impacts are expected but will be carefully managed.
 Some trails may have short-term closures, but detours and signage will maintain access whenever possible.
 SPS and SPR will communicate clearly about timelines, closures, and alternative options for recreation during construction.

 ##### Will the community be able to use the new full-size athletic field if it is located within Woodland Park?

+Yes.
+The full-size athletic field will provide space for both the school and the broader community.
+The new field will become part of the SPR inventory of fields that is part of the interlocal agreement between SPS and SPR.

 ##### Can you put the new athletic field at the same location as the new track?